 5. Environmental Awareness and Education

 In the Caribbean, radio is one of the most effective forms of public engagement.
 This engagement is not limited to the Caribbean region.
 Caribbean nationals worldwide use online streaming of radio stations to stay connected to the pulse of the Caribbean region, whether that’s through music or the issues raised on call-in programs.
-Maintaining that connection helps Barbadians to channel external resources toward solving issues that the Caribbean cannot face alone.
+Maintaining that connection helps Barbadians to channel external resources toward solving problems that the Caribbean cannot face alone.

-Because deejays and radio announcers frequently hear complaints about the island’s environmental issues on these call-in shows, some of them have become well versed in elevating those issues nationally.
+Because deejays and radio announcers frequently hear complaints about the island’s environmental issues on these call-in shows, some of them have become well-versed in elevating those issues nationally.
 This elevation also results in the resolution of basic environmental issues related to waste management or the population density pressures on the Barbados infrastructure.
 This culturally relevant public engagement provides Barbados with alternative ways to solve environmental issues.

 Barbadian music also plays a part in raising general environmental awareness through musical social commentary and the rise of Barbadian bashment soca music.
 Barbadian music tells music lovers almost everything about life in Barbados, including the environmental issues facing the island.
 Since the 80s, there have been entertainers who have dropped environmental mentions into their music, while others have sung very directly about environmental issues.
 Popular Barbadian artists such as the Mighty Gabby and MADD have songs that are indicators of the environmental times and describe the country’s response to the environmental stresses it faces.
 In climate change lingo, this just may be the most fun example of adaptation and resilience in our society.